VGFXOpenGL

 • Support for S3 Texture Compression (S3TC) methods DXT1, DXT3 and DXT5

-• Compressed texture files (e.g. JPG) can be uncompressed to disk in order
+• Compressed texture files (e.g. JPG) can be uncompressed to disk to make

 • DOT3 bump mapping using normal maps, normalization cube maps and TBN matrices